jacmartinelli/adminsys-utils/README.md

 ```bash
 screen -r cpuwarning

 ```
+(To quit without destroying the session, press CTRL-A then CTRL-D)

 > Those scripts were tested only on Ubuntu 16.04

+## Vagrant

 A [Vagrantfile](Vagrantfile) for [Vagrant](https://www.vagrantup.com) is available to simplify test of this script (for [Virtualbox](https://www.virtualbox.org/) provider).